Introduction¶

 These paths are controlled by parameters set at build, install, or run time, and may vary from the defaults listed above.

 This wide search may be confusing.
-If you are unsure where to put your own customisations, use ~/.config/fish/config.fish.
+If you are unsure where to put your own customisations, use ~/.config/fish/config.fish

-Note that ~/.config/fish/config.fish is sourced after the snippets.
+is sourced after the snippets.
 This is so users can copy snippets and override some of their behavior.

 These files are all executed on the startup of every shell.
-If you want to run a command only on starting an interactive shell, use the exit status of the command status --is-interactive to determine if the shell is interactive.
-If you want to run a command only when using a login shell, use status --is-login instead.
-This will speed up the starting of non-interactive or non-login shells.
+If you want to run a command only on starting an interactive shell, use the exit status of the command status --is-interactive

 If you are developing another program, you may wish to install configuration which is run for all users of the fish shell on a system.
 This is discouraged; if not carefully written, they may have side-effects or slow the startup of the shell.
 Additionally, users of other shells will not benefit from the Fish-specific configuration.
 However, if they are absolutely required, you may install them to the "vendor" configuration directory.
-As this path may vary from system to system, the pkgconfig framework should be used to discover this path with the output of pkg-config --variable confdir fish.
+As this path may vary from system to system, the pkgconfig

 Examples:

-If you want to add the directory ~/linux/bin to your PATH variable when using a login shell, add the following to your ~/.config/fish/config.fish file:
+to your PATH variable when using a login shell, add the following to your ~/.config/fish/config.fish

 if status --is-login